Guide to Finding the Best Delay Spray for Men

 Winner: Promescent

-A big part of the safety of these products has to do with their communication.
-Users with allergies or intolerances to benzocaine or lidocaine need to know what they’re spraying on themselves, and all of these companies are direct about their active ingredients.
-Benzocaine allergies are more common than lidocaine allergies, so Promescent starts on the right foot.
-What adds to Promescent’s safety rating is the degree to which it absorbs into the skin while remaining effective.
-This dramatically reduces the risk of spreading the anesthetic to your partner, who may have an allergic reaction if they aren’t aware of the spray’s ingredients.
+What adds to Promescent’s safety rating is the degree to which its spray absorbs into the skin while remaining effective.
+This dramatically reduces the risk of spreading the anesthetic to your partner, who may have an allergic reaction if they aren’t aware of the delay spray’s ingredients.
+In testing, our team found that Promescent absorbed more thoroughly than VigRX.

 Customer service and discretion

-These companies do a fine job concerning discretion, so this category mostly came down to the customer service side.
-Here, Hims’ responsive, friendly, and knowledgeable phone operators gave them the edge, as did their excellent and intuitive website design.
+These companies do a fine job concerning discretion, so this category mostly came down to customer service.
+Here, Hims’ responsive, friendly, and knowledgeable phone operators gave them the edge, as did its excellent and intuitive website design.
 Most of all, though, the ability to talk to actual doctors about your PE issues made Hims the clear choice for customer service.
+Unfortunately, Hims has discontinued its delay spray product altogether, opting to continue offering PE wipes as its only non-prescription PE treatment.

 What is a delay spray?